Optimization of stochastic lossy transport networks and applications to power grids: Model description

-In this work we are particularly interested in a transport network with a \textit{stochastic} load profile, which means that we will take $\pp$ to be a multivariate random variable.
+In this work we are particularly interested in a transport network with a \textit{stochastic} load profile, which means that we take $\pp$ to be a multivariate random variable.

-More precisely, we will take $\pp$ to be of the form $\pp = \bmu + \o$, where $\bmu\in \R^n$ is the nominal load profile in the network and $\o$ is a $n$-dimensional random variable modeling the fluctuations.
-We henceforth assume that $\E \o = \bm{0}$ and denote by $\bS \in \R^{n\times n}$ the covariance matrix of the load fluctuations, namely $\bS_{i,j}=\mathrm{cov}(\o_i,\o_j)=\E[ \o_i \o_j] < \infty$.
+More precisely, we assume $\pp$ to be of the form $\pp = \bmu + \o$, where $\bmu\in \R^n$ is the nominal load profile in the network and $\o$ is a $n$-dimensional random vector modeling the fluctuations.
+We henceforth assume that $\E \o = \bm{0}$ and that $\o$ has finite second moment.
+We further denote by $\bS \in \R^{n\times n}$ the covariance matrix of the load fluctuations, namely $\bS_{i,j}=\mathrm{cov}(\o_i,\o_j)=\E[ \o_i \o_j] < \infty$.
 Nodes in which there are no stochastic load fluctuations can be modeled by setting all the entries equal to zero in the corresponding row and column of the matrix $\bS$.
 We denote by $S \subseteq V$ the subset of nodes with stochastic load fluctuations and we will henceforth assume that $|S|\geq 1$.

-We further assume that the load profile is balanced on average, namely $\bm{1}^T\bmu=0$.
-This assumption, however, does not guarantee that every realization of the load profile is balanced: indeed, the total mismatch $\bm{1}^T \pp$ in the network is a random variable, which is distributed as the sum of fluctuations, since
+We further assume that the nominal load profile is balanced on average, namely $\bm{1}^T\bmu=0$; this assumption is reasonable as every 5-15 minutes the setpoint $\bmu$ is adjusted by solving the so-called Optimal Power Flow (OPF) problem which specifically constraint the net total power to be equal to zero.
+This assumption, however, does not guarantee that every stochhastic realization of the load profile is balanced: indeed, the total mismatch $\bm{1}^T \pp$ in the network is a random variable, which can be expressed as the net sum of fluctuations, namely

 Let $\sigma^2:=\var \Big (\sum_{i=1}^n \o_i \Big)$ be the variance of the sum of the load fluctuations, which also rewrites as

 Since we assumed that there is at least one node with stochastic load fluctuations, we have $\sigma^2>0$.